- This event has passed.

 Michael is a certified practitioner of the NeuroAffective Relational Model (NARM) and a Somatic Experiencing Practitioner with substantial training in the use of touch for nervous system regulation and the repair of attachment ruptures.
 He is trained in EMDR and is training in Acceptance and Commitment Therapy (ACT).

 Michael has an extensive background working with anxiety, panic, traumatic stress, substance abuse and recovery, relapse prevention, and somatic oriented therapeutic practices.
 He teaches meditation and somatic therapy.
 Michael has a private practice in Encino and West Los Angeles.
-You can find more details on his website http://shiffmanphotos.com, enjoys cooking and is frequently happy in his new life in Encino.
+You can find more details on his website at https://michaelshiffman.com

 Continuing Education Units are available.
 A CE certificate is issued for each module for a $20 charge per module.
 Instructions for purchasing CE certificates will be emailed once registration is completed and certificates are issued after the module is completed.

 Psychologists: The Insight Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Insight Center maintains responsibility for this program and its content.
 This course is provides 6 CE units.

 MFTs / LCSWs / LPCCs: The California Board of Behavioral Sciences accepts APA CEs.
 This course provides 6 CE units.

 Nurses: The Insight Center, Provider Number 14914, is an approved provider by the California Board of Registered Nursing.
 This course provides 6 CE units.